hexbatch/apple-core/v1/docs/layers/a-core-layers/user_login.md

 * have a user landing page, or if api a me
   * in the landing page or me, show news
 * set text only news items (date and news) to show
+* another series of plugins here can add to the user homepage (me)

 ## Authentication